I Think You Should Leave with Tim Robinson

 I Think You Should Leave with Tim Robinson is an American sketch comedy television series created by Tim Robinson and Zach Kanin, with Robinson also starring in most of the sketches.
 The first season premiered on Netflix on April 23, 2019, while the second season was released on July 6, 2021.
 The series was renewed for a third season in May 2022, which premiered on May 30, 2023.
 The series leans heavily on cringe comedy, with elements of surreal humor.
+It has received positive reviews from critics throughout its three seasons.

 Production

 The series is executive produced by Robinson and Kanin; Lonely Island members Andy Samberg, Akiva Schaffer and Jorma Taccone; and Alex Bach and Daniel Powell of Irony Point.
 Guest stars across all three seasons include Kanin, Sam Richardson, Patti Harrison, Conner O'Malley and Tim Heidecker alongside Samberg, Fred Armisen, Vanessa Bayer, Beck Bennett, Kate Berlant, Julia Butters, Ayo Edebiri, Will Forte, Paul Walter Hauser, Bob Odenkirk, Cecily Strong, Jason Schwartzman, Brandon Wardell, Fred Willard and Steven Yeun.
 The first season premiered on April 23, 2019.

 After the release of the first season, the series was renewed for a second season on June 19, 2019.
 Production on the second season was delayed by the COVID-19 pandemic.
 It was eventually released on July 6, 2021.
 The series was renewed for a third season on May 6, 2022, which premiered on May 30, 2023.